 Frequently, after a client has approved concept art, artists will create a color palette.
-Color theory is used to illustrate the ambiance and general color scheme.
+Color theory is used to the ambiance and general color scheme.

 Ideas can be black-and-white or colorful, depending on their function.
 In casual games, the concepts are frequently hand-drawn.